wtraylor/modular_megafauna_model/docs/model.md

 total lipid content, which is also known as ether extract, free lipid content, or crude fat (Hyvönen, 1996 \cite hyvonen1996approach).
 This is different from the mass of suet and organ fat because the fat tissue also contains water.
-The term **lean body mass** is live body mass minus all fat mass.
+The term **lean body mass** is live body mass minus all fat mass (compare quote from Blaxter, 1989 \cite blaxter1989energy in Section
+\ref sec_fat_as_energy_storage).
 Note that lean body mass includes digesta, hair, antlers, and blood.

 Calder (1996, p.
 14) \cite calder1996function discusses the question of variable ingesta load: